reuk/wayverb/docs_source/context.md

 purposes of sound-design, this level of accuracy is not necessary.
 When creating a reverb, a sound designer's focus is generally on experimenting and developing the desired atmosphere, rather than on perfectly reconstructing a physical location.
-Therefore, simulation results should be believable first;
+Therefore, simulation results should be believable first:

+- The room size should directly affect the reverb duration, with smaller rooms exhibiting lower reverb times than larger spaces.
+- The absorptions of the surfaces in the room should also affect reverb times.
+  Absorptive surfaces should produce lower reverb times than more reflective surfaces.
+This effect should also be frequency-dependent, so that a room which is largely reflective at low frequencies and absorptive at high frequencies will exhibit appropriate relative reverb times in each frequency band.
+- Rooms with parallel surfaces should show modal resonances at the correct frequencies.
+- Adjusting the separating distance between a source and receiver should lead to corresponding changes in the balance between early and late reflections.
+  For larger separations, the direct contribution should become less pronounced.
+- If the source is not directly visible from the receiver, there should be no direct contribution.
-for example, large, reflective rooms should have long reverb times, while small, damped rooms should have shorter reverb times.
-Long, tunnel-like rooms should have distinct echoes in the reverb tail, and cuboid-shaped rooms should exhibit resonant room modes at low frequencies.
+- Reflective tunnel-like rooms should produce distinct echoes in the reverb tail.
+- Modelled microphones should attenuate directional contributions appropriately, according to the polar pattern of the capsule.

 Another aspect of plausibility is overall quality: if a generated IR contains obvious artefacts, it is by definition physically implausible, and of limited use to a sound designer.
-For these reasons, plausibility is the primary goal of the project.

 Plausibility and efficiency are competing goals, which must be balanced.
 Extreme performance, allowing real-time usage,  has already been implemented in